thewhitecar/riffer/README.md

 #### What problems does your app solve?

 It can be difficult for hobbyist musicians to find other musicians in their area to collaborate with.
 Beyond merely finding collaborators, songwriter’s block is a reality.
-Sometimes, bouncing an idea off another musician for feedback is instrumental in helping develop and progress that idea into a completion.
+Sometimes, bouncing an idea off another musician for feedback is instrumental in helping develop and progress that idea into completion.

 #### How does it solve those problems?

-RIFFR provides a venue for users to post a guitar riff, a drum beat, a synthesizer lead, or other audio snippet for collaboration and feedback.
+RIFFER provides a venue for users to post a guitar riff, a drum beat, a synthesizer lead, or other audio snippet for collaboration and feedback.
 The user registers and creates a profile where they will list things like their general location (ie, Greater Salt Lake City area), the instruments they play and their recording experience , the genres they listen to, their favorite bands, favorite gear, gear rig, etc.

 #### Who is your target user?